wmtorode/mechaffinity/README.md

 - `enableMonthlyMoraleReset`: when `true` morale will be reset on the start of each month and then recalculated based on argo upgrades and pilot quirks
 - `enableMonthlyTechAdjustments`: when `true` the argo funding levels will also incorporate mech/medtech buffs/maluses as part of their funding level features
 - `enableStablePiloting`: when `true` enables 'Stable Piloting' features
+- `enablePilotManagement`: when `true` enables pilot management features features
 - `affinitySettings` : an [Affinity Settings](#affinity-settings) Object, this controls all settings for Affinity features
 - `quirkSettings` : a [Pilot Quirk Settings](#pilot-quirk-settings) Object, this controls all settings for Pilot Quirks features
 - `stablePilotingSettings` : a [Stable Piloting Settings](#stable-piloting-settings) object for controlling Stable Piloting features
 - `pilotUiSettings`: a [Pilot UI Settings](#pilot-ui-settings) Object, this controls all settings and configuration for Pilot UI features
 - `monthlyTechSettings`: a [Monthly Tech Adjust Settings](#monthly-tech-settings) Object, this controls all settings for the Monthly Tech Adjust features
+- `pilotManagementSettings`: a [Pilot Management Settings](#pilot-management-settings) Object, this controls all settings for Pilot Management features
 - `legacyData` : a `Legacy Data Settings` object, controls various options for outputting legacy versions of the settings file for compatibility with some third party tools

 ## Mech-Pilot Affinity